 Flavors for the favorites vary from one country to another

-Indian on the other seem addicted to Cards and Casino, generating monthly frequency of 68, 119% more than global worldwide average of 26.
+Indian on the other seem addicted to Cards and Casino, generating the monthly frequency of 68, 119% more than the global worldwide average of 26.
 This wasn’t surprising since India is a young country with an average population of 25.
 The young blood will definitely not be expected to reach out for brainy games!
-Brazil,crazy over Soccer, saw a monthly frequency of 27.
+Brazil, crazy over Soccer, saw a monthly frequency of 27.
 South Korea has its popular social messaging platform Kakao, which is popularly used for mobile games.
-They prefer arcade type games unlike Russians, who with 39 monthly sessions, prefer casual games, report analyzed.
+They prefer arcade type games unlike Russians, who with 39 monthly sessions, prefer casual games, the report analyzed.

-Game developers will lookout for games with broadest appeal!
+Game developers will lookout for games with the broadest appeal!

 It turns out that gaming with its own dialect and sentiments has varied distribution across the borders.
-As this explosion of adoption continues and online gaming continues to proliferate on smartphones and tablets, its worth is estimated around US$ 41.4 billion annually by 2015.
+As this explosion of adoption continues and online gaming continues to proliferate on smartphones and tablets, its worth is estimated around $37.91 billion by 2015, globally.
 It will be imperative for application developers understand the choices of gamers from region to region to increase the profit.